OpenNebula/docs/source/management_and_operations/backups/operations.rst

       0  -1 F 172M      12/01 13:36:56 25f4b298
       1   0 I 0M        12/01 14:22:46 6968545c

 The ``SOURCE`` attribute in the backup images (and increments) is an opaque reference to the backup in the backup system used by the datastore.
-For restic this correspond to the snaphost ID, for example:
+For restic this correspond to the snapshot ID, for example:

 .. prompt:: bash $ auto